Tax information for Wisconsin account owners - 2016 & 2017

 Wisconsin's Maximum 529 Account Balance is $456,000, as the sum of all Wisconsin plan accounts for the same beneficiary (i.e. Edvest plus Tomorrow's Scholar plus Tuition Units).
 This amount was increased in February 2017.

 Higher education is crucial to helping children achieve their dreams, and planning ahead for those expenses can really help.
 Edvest and Tomorrow's Scholar, the two savings plans in Wisconsin's 529 College Savings Program, offer an easy and flexible way for families to prepare for these costs.

 An array of low-cost investment options Choose from portfolios that range from conservative to more aggressive allocations to align with your time frame and investment philosophy.
 Both passive (indexed) and actively-managed portfolios are available, along with stable value choices.
 Institutional class investment fees make college savings more affordable.

 Flexible contribution amounts Open an account for as little as $25 per month.
 You control the amounts and frequency of automatic deductions or lump-sum payments.
-Also enjoy lifetime contribution limits of $330,000 per beneficiary.
+Also enjoy maximum account limits of $456,000 per beneficiary.

-Most college costs at thousands of schools are eligible Qualified expenses include tuition, fees, books, room and board, or required expenses at most institutions nationwide--including technical schools, public and private colleges, universities, graduate schools, and also at many locations outside of the U.S.
+Most college costs at thousands of schools are eligible Qualified expenses include tuition, fees, books, room and board, computers, related software or internet services, or required expenses at most institutions nationwide--including technical schools, public and private colleges, universities, graduate schools, and also at many locations outside of the U.S.

 No age, income, or time limits Any adult can contribute to an account--there are no income level restrictions, or age limitations for owners or beneficiaries.
 Accounts may also be used for graduate school, continuing education, or classes later in life.